Radu Varia: Biography

-Born in Iaşi, Varia holds a degree from the University of Bucharest and a doctorate in History of Art and Civilization from the University of Paris.
+Born in Iași, Varia holds a degree from the University of Bucharest and a doctorate in History of Art and Civilization from the University of Paris.
 A friend of Salvador Dalí's, the two collaborated in preparing the 1974 opening of the Dalí Theatre and Museum in Figueras.
 Dalí also dedicated a 1972 poem to Varia, who awakened the painter's interest in Romanian language and culture.
 He has also helped set up every major exhibit of Horia Damian's work since the early 1970s.
 Among these have been shows at the Solomon R. Guggenheim Museum in New York City, the Musée National d'Art Moderne (Centre Pompidou) and Grand Palais in Paris, the Museum of Modern Art in Rio de Janeiro, Documenta IX in Kassel, the Venice Biennale, the São Paulo Art Biennial or the Mogoşoaia Palace.
 The last, taking place in 2009, brought together for the first time Damian's work from 1930 to 1946.
 Additionally, he has made a thorough study of the works of Constantin Brâncuși, writing essays and books on the subject, in particular the 1986 Brâncuși that appeared first in the United States, later in France and Japan.
 Varia has lectured widely since the 1970s, including at an afternoon tutorial held by Marshall McLuhan at the University of Toronto; at Waseda University in Tokyo; at the Museum der Weltkulturen in Frankfurt; at the Romanian Academy in Bucharest, at the Royal Scottish Academy in Edinburgh., at the Shenzhen University in China.
 He is married to soprano Mariana Nicolesco.

 Honours

-In 2012 he is elected Honorary Member of the Royal Scottish Academy,.

-In 2011 he was awarded, by the President of Romania, the Order of Cultural Merit and received the Silver Medal of the Royal Scottish Academy in Edinburgh.
+In 2012, he is elected Honorary Member of the Royal Scottish Academy,.
+In 2011, he was awarded, by the President of Romania, the Order of Cultural Merit and received the Silver Medal of the Royal Scottish Academy in Edinburgh.
 He is also a Knight of the Legion of Honour (2000) and, since 2005, a Commander of the Order of the Star of Italian Solidarity.
-In 2015 he was awarded the Mihai Eminescu International Academy Prize.
-In 2018 he was elected Doctor Honoris Causa of Chisinau Academy of Arts.
-In 2018 he was also elected Member of the European Academy of Sciences, Arts and Letters in Paris and Member of the Academia Scientiarum et Artium Europaea in Salzburg.
+In 2015, he was awarded the Mihai Eminescu International Academy Prize.
+In 2018, he was elected Doctor Honoris Causa of Chișinau Academy of Arts.
+In 2018, he was also elected Member of the European Academy of Sciences, Arts and Letters in Paris and Member of the Academia Scientiarum et Artium Europaea in Salzburg.
 By unanimous vote of the city councilors, on September 24, 2020, the critic and art historian Radu Varia became Honorary Citizen of Iași.